jmcollin78/versatile_thermostat/documentation/en/feature-autotpi.md

 We want an estimate of the so-called **"adiabatic"** value (without heat loss).

-To estimate it yourself, the method is quite simple (example for heating):
+To estimate it yourself, the method is quite simple:

 ***I - First, we need the cooling coefficient*** (which should be quite close to the Ext Coeff of the TPI regulation).